memgraph/documentation/pages/querying/performance-optimization.md

 clause.
 The  profile clause will return the detail information of the execution and how the [query plan ](./query-plan.mdx) is interacting with data.

-For every logical operator the following info is provided:

-- `OPERATOR` &mdash; the name of the operator, just like in the output of an `EXPLAIN` query.
-Here is the [full list of operators](./query-plan#query-plan-operators).
-  Each operator is usually based on the Cypher clauses used in the query.

-- `ACTUAL HITS` &mdash; the number of times a particular logical operator was pulled from.
-This is similar to the number of objects being passed in the query.
-  The lower the number the better performance of the query will be, since the query will touch and pass less data in pipeline.

-- `RELATIVE TIME` &mdash; the amount of time that was spent processing a particular logical operator, relative to the execution of the whole plan.
-This will give you the information were the bottleneck in the query is.

-- `ABSOLUTE TIME` &mdash; the amount of time that was spent processing a particular logical operator.
-This is wall time, gives you idea how operators spend wall time performing some operators.

 A simple example to illustrate the output: